Lawyer: El Chapo was whisked away within hours of sentencing

 Prison officials and prosecutors wouldn’t talk about Guzman’s whereabouts on Thursday.

-The 62-year-old Guzman had been the subject of extreme security measures ever since his extradition to the U.S. in 2017 to face drug-trafficking charges.

-Authorities were determined to prevent any repeat of the notorious narco’s jailbreaks in Mexico.
+The 62-year-old Guzman had been the subject of extreme security measures carrying an untold cost ever since his extradition to the U.S. in 2017 to face drug-trafficking charges.
+Authorities were determined to prevent any repeat of Guzman’s legendary jailbreaks in Mexico, including the one in 2015 involving a mile-long (1.6 kilometer-long) tunnel dug to the shower in his cell.

+Guzman was put in solitary confinement in a high-security wing of the Manhattan jail that has housed terrorists and mobsters.

+“I drink unsanitary water, no air or sunlight, and the air pumped in makes my ears and throat hurt,” he said at sentencing.
+“This has been psychological, emotional and mental torture 24 hours a day.”

 Copyright © 2019 The Washington Times, LLC.